GraceChenZhou/Mean-Cumulative-Count/README.md

 # Mean Cumulative Count (MCC)
-MCC is used to reflect a summarization of all events that occur in the population by a given time.
+MCC is used to reflect mean number of events per person by a given time.

 # Relationship between MCC and cumulative incidence(CumI)